 How can Schools Increase Security to Prevent Mass Shootings?

 Later that year, another mass shooting took place at a Florida school just 10 minutes before the dismissal bell.
 This time it was at Marjory Stoneman Douglas High School in Parkland, Florida.
-A former student entered the building wearing a gas mask, carrying smoke grenades, and equipped with an AR-15-style assault weapon and multiple magazines.
-Police say he pulled the fire alarm and started shooting.
-17 students and teachers were murdered and dozens more were injured.
+A former student entered the building wearing a gas mask, carrying smoke grenades, and equipped with an AR-15-style assault weapon and multiple magazines. students and teachers were murdered and dozens more were injured.

 14-year old Alyssa Alhadeff was one of the victims.
 “How do we allow a gunman to come into our children’s school?” asked Alyssa’s mom, Lori, during an interview on CNN.
 The pain and anguish in her voice was evident as tears streamed down her face.
 “How do they get through security?
 What security is there?” she questioned.
 “The gunman – a crazy person – just walks right into the schools, knocks down the window of my child’s door and starts shooting, shooting her (Alyssa) and killing her!”

-In addition to SRO’s and enhanced police presence, highly visible surveillance cameras can also act as a deterrent and help detect and track intruders.
+In addition to SRO’s and enhanced police presence, highly visible surveillance cameras can also act as a deterrent.
+Additionally, they can help detect and track intruders during an incident.

 When incidents occur, there tends to be a public outcry for metal detectors at schools.
 Typically limited to inner city schools in major metropolitan districts, metal detectors have not been widely adopted at schools and universities nationwide.
 They are an extremely expensive solution that takes both hardware and staffing, and more studies are needed to prove whether they could prevent incidents.

 Controlled Access Points and Security Guard Booths